Abandoned & Little-Known Airfields:

 was the birthplace of quite a few unusual aircraft?

-located one mile to the south along the Delaware River in Bristol, PA.
+located a mile to the south along the Delaware River in Bristol, PA.

 The date of construction of this airfield has not been determined.